Ontario Libertarian Party

 The Ontario Libertarian Party (OLP; Parti libertarien de l'Ontario) is a minor libertarian party in the Canadian province of Ontario.

 The party is guided by a charter of principles, and proposes an Ontario charter of rights and freedoms which includes a section on immigration language restrictions.
 It holds that Ontario is a "sovereign state within the nation of Canada", and seeks to increase provincial autonomy.

+History

+On May 26, 1974, Terry Coughlin was elected the first leader of the party at the Libertarian Party of Canada convention.
+The party was officially founded on July 24, 1974 in Whitby.

-In 1978, a benefit concert named "Rock Against Repression" was organised by the punk group Battered Wives with proceeds split between the CCLA and Ontario Libertarian Party.
+In 1978, a benefit concert named "Rock Against Repression" was organised by the punk group Battered Wives; proceeds were split between the Canadian Civil Liberties Association and Ontario Libertarian Party.